Teucrium canadense: Description

 American germander is a robust perennial plant with a fibrous root system, forming clumps up to 3 ft tall.
 The upright squarish stems have small side branches, and send out rhizomes at the base.
 The leaves are opposite, stemmed lower on the plant and unstemmed on the upper sections of the stalk.
 They are ovate or lanceolate, deeply veined and coarsely toothed, up to 5 in long and 2.5 in wide.

 The terminal inflorescence is a raceme up to 8 in long containing numerous whitish or pale lilac lipped flowers with large shelf-like lower lips.
 The plant is in bloom from about mid-June for about a month, blooming from the bottom of the raceme upward.
 The flowers have no scent.
 The fruits contain four roundish yellowish brown seeds.

 Distribution and habitat

 The species is native to North America.
 Its range extends throughout the 48 contiguous states of the United States, and it is also present in much of Canada.
 It is a common plant, growing in moist grassland, at the edges of forests, in thickets, on river verges and at the edges of marshes.
-It also grows on wasteland, in poorly-drained areas and beside roadside ditches, and can be somewhat invasive.
+It also grows on wasteland, in poorly-drained areas and beside roadside ditches, and can be somewhat aggressive.